levchak0910/slidev-addon-eslint-editor-vue/README.md

 ### Slidev Configuration

-Define addon into your slidev addons.
+Define addon in your slidev addons.

 In your slides metadata (using Front Matter):